Galactic bulge

 In astronomy, a galactic bulge (or simply bulge) is a tightly packed group of stars within a larger star formation.
-The term almost exclusively refers to the central group of stars found in most spiral galaxies (see galactic spheroid).
+The term almost exclusively refers to the group of stars found near the center of most spiral galaxies.
 Bulges were historically thought to be elliptical galaxies that happened to have a disk of stars around them, but high-resolution images using the Hubble Space Telescope have revealed that many bulges lie at the heart of a spiral galaxy.
 It is now thought that there are at least two types of bulges: bulges that are like ellipticals and bulges that are like spiral galaxies.